 Admission to the Six Sigma certification program requires completion of IE 408/508 Quality Assurance and IE 409/509 Six Sigma Quality with a grade of B or better.
 The courses cover statistical methods, management principles, and methods for dramatically improving product quality and productivity.

 Program administration is provided by UB TCIE Executive Director Timothy Leyh.
-For more information on the Six Sigma Black Belt Student Certification Program, contact Mariah Glass at UB TCIE, 645-8840 or email.
+For more information on the Student Six Sigma Black Belt Certification, contact UB TCIE.

 About UB TCIE